denrix0/evoteapp/README.md

 # E-Voting Application
 sample text

+## Tools Intended to be Used in Deployment
+- Flutter + Android Studio
+- Redis
+- Node + React
+- Python + Flask + Brownie
+- Solidity
 ## Data on Server
-___
 1. Permanent
+   1. Private Blockchain
-   1. Voter / Device ID
+      1. ID
       2. PIN
 2. Temporary
    1. Authentication Tokens
    2. Master Token (Created server-side using seperate auth tokens)
    3. Vote cast

 ## Process
-___
 1. System Authentication
-2. Voter Login using Voter ID / Device ID and PIN - Session lasts for short duration
+2. Login using ID and PIN - Session lasts for short duration (5 minutes?)
 3. Server creates key pair and sends public key to client on login
 4. Go through all selected authentications using API to generate a tokens
 5. Fetch and show voting form